 a.
 Site specific exemptions.
 The CMCT, via its consultants Urbis, requested that site specific exemptions for its cemetery be part of the listing.
 We wrote to the NSWHC objecting to this as it was inappropriate for the NSWHC to include exemptions for a development that did not yet exist and for which there was no approved development application (DA), and further, might not get approval given the environmental constraints of the site.
 It was also wrong procedurally.
 The correct procedure is to establish the site's significance first and then assess any development of the site against the listing to ensure the site's significance is not compromised.
-We note in this regard that the Heritage Division of the Office of Environment and Heritage (HD) as delegate for NSWHC had requested the Department of Planning and Environment (DOPE) (as delegate for the Minister) and the site's significance had concluded.
+We note in this regard that the Heritage Division of the Office of Environment and Heritage (HD) as delegate for NSWHC had requested the Department of Planning and Environment (DOPE) (as delegate for the Minister) and the CMCT to not proceed to assess the site for rezoning until the assessment of the site's significance had concluded.
 In its submission to the South West Joint Regional Planning Panel (SWJRPP) the HD wrote: